IUREDCap/redcap-etl/docs/DeveloperGuide.md

 * Make sure that the `web_script_url` property in the tests/config/visits.ini configuration file is set to a value that corresponds to the directory where the web script is installed
+* The owner of your web server process must be able to read from your REDCap-ETL installation directory.
 * If you don't have permission to write to the web directory, you may need to run the command as